inspec/inspec/docs-chef-io/content/inspec/cli.md

 This subcommand has the following additional options:

+`--allow-unsigned-profiles`
+: Allow InSpec to read unsigned profiles if [mandatory profile signing](/inspec/signing/) is enabled.
+Defaults to false.

+  **Chef InSpec 6** and greater has an optional setting that requires signed profiles.
+  If you try to read an unsigned profile with this feature enabled, InSpec won't read the profile and returns exit code 6.
+  Use `--allow-unsigned-profiles` to read unsigned profiles if mandatory profile signing is enabled.

+  For more information, see [Signed InSpec Profiles](/inspec/signing/).

 `--controls=one two three`
 : A list of controls to include.
 Ignore all other tests.